omkarshinde18/Online_Fraud_Detection/README.md

 Select and transform the relevant features that are most predictive of online fraud, such as transaction amount, transaction location, customer device, and time of day.

 ### - Model selection and training:
-Evaluate logistic regression model, to identify the performance of model.
+Evaluate logistic regression model, to get the performance of model.

 ### - Model evaluation and optimization:
 Validate the model's performance using statistical metrics, such as accuracy, precision, recall, and F1 score.